rdoshi99/desi_qso_templates/README.md

 # desi_qso_templates

-This module provides a straightforwad method to generate quasar object templates for the DESI survey based on a principal component analysis method, `empca` (@sbailey).
+This module provides a straightforward method to generate quasar object templates for the DESI survey based on a two-stage method involving heteroscedastic matrix factorization (HMF) and principal component analysis (PCA).

-Steps to develop templates:
+HMF is a probabilistic factor analysis method for performing dimensionality reduction on high dimensional data when the application is not agnostic toward non-uniform observational uncertainties.
+This models the spectrum of each observed object as a sum of `k` linear components in terms by jointly learning the coefficient vector and the basis spectra.
+The error term is assumed to be drawn from a zero-meaned Gaussian distribution.
+The HMF method seeks to minimize the scalar objective function, chi-squared.
+More information: https://iopscience.iop.org/article/10.1088/0004-637X/753/2/122/pdf

-1) Import and initialize the `ProcQSO` class from the qsoproc submodule.
+PCA then retrieves orthogonal components from the learned basis vectors and weights.
+The `empca` module (@sbailey) provides an iterative method for solving PCA while properly weighting the data.

-2) SKIP this step for default processing of 10,000 spectra spanning the whole observed wavelength range.
+Example iPython notebooks to develop templates are provided in the /data_v6 directory.

-   Determine the indices of the spectrum data to be processed from the catalog and store these in an array.
+Steps to develop templates include:
-   (This module assumes the catalog is hosted on a public access NERSC directory.
-To change the read-in location, see the hardcoded `basedir` and `specfile` variables in `qsoproc.read_spectrum`.)
+1) Processing `n` spectra spanning the whole observed wavelength range by reading from a hardcoded `basedir` that assumes the catalog is hosted on a public access NERSC directory
-3) Call the `proc_pipeline` function within the ProcQSO class on the default or given spectra to be processed.
+2) Normalizing the selected spectra by aggregating into subsets of 5 and standardizing to the mean flux of this group
-4) Call the `remove_outliers ` function within the class to remove poor spectrum data
+3) Remove the outliers in 3 iterations using the chi-squared statistic and a tuned cut-off
-4) Run the `save_processed` function within the class to write the generated flux and ivar 2D arrays to disk
+4) Run the implemented HMF method to learn the weight coefficients and basis vectors
-5) Follow the steps for processing in `empca` linked here: https://github.com/sbailey/empca/blob/master/README.md.
+5) Perform PCA on the learned model

-It also contains a WIP notebook with an automated process of Heteroscedastic matrix factorisation (HMF) as it applies to quasar templates.
-In the future, these methods will be generalized for any application and the results of finding eigenvectors from HMF-factored templates will be compared to generating a model simply from `empca`.
+- Follow the steps for processing in `empca` linked here: https://github.com/sbailey/empca/blob/master/README.md.